-He is a very enthusiastic advocate for engineering education and is involved in a number of projects and initiatives to better understand the needs of industry from engineering graduates and how to ensure that engineering studies remain attractive to young people thinking about careers and those in the workforce that wish to upskill.
+He is a very enthusiastic advocate for engineering education and his research aims to better understand the needs of industry from engineering graduates and how to ensure that engineering studies remain attractive to young people thinking about careers and those in the workforce that wish to upskill.

 In 1989, Kamel moved to the University of Birmingham’s School of Civil Engineering to take up a post as Lecturer in Project Management.
 He was promoted to Senior Lecturer in 2004 and had the title of Associate Professor Conferred upon him in 2008.